schoeberl/risc-v-lab/README.md

 |---------|--------------------------------|---------------------------------|
 | 0x00    | read n-bit LED status          | set n-bit LED status            |

-- Has only one memory-mapped register with one bit per LED
+- Has only a single memory-mapped register with one bit per LED

 ## UART - Register Map